 - Check the condition of the seat belts for wear, and make sure they lock when you give them a tug.

 Apart from your own maintenance, it’s important to build a relationship with a trusted mechanic.
+Taking it for servicing as suggested by the make and model of the car will also keep it running without issues.
 Your mechanic should keep you up to date with major repairs coming up, giving you time to budget for the more expensive services.
 For peace of mind use our RACQ Approved Repairer search tool.

 As a member of a Free2Go, we can help you save money on general vehicle maintenance including:

 When you join Free2Go you'll get access to amazing discounts, benefits and member only competitions for free!